Heatter-Quigley Productions: History

 In 1961, Heatter and Quigley entered into a partnership with Four Star Television to produce programming, and most of the assets were transferred to Four Star Television.
-In 1965, it became an independent television production company.
-In 1965, Heatter and Quigley created and aired a pilot episode of Hollywood Squares hosted by Bert Parks.
+The Heatter-Quigley company, which became an independent television production firm in 1965, was the year that this company had created and aired a pilot episode of Hollywood Squares thru which Bert Parks was the presentator.
 The show was rejected by CBS, but NBC acquired broadcasting rights to the series.
 (Peter Marshall became the host of The Hollywood Squares.)
-In 1969, Heatter and Quigley sold the show, as well as the entire company to Filmways television.
+In 1969, Heatter and Quigley sold the show, as well as the entire company to Filmways.
 In 1981, Quigley retired and ended his partnership with Merrill Heatter just before Filmways was bought by Orion Pictures.
 Quigley died on November 27, 1989.
 Heatter continued solo and produced new game shows, such as Battlestars, All-Star Blitz, Bargain Hunters, and the 1980s version of High Rollers.
 On September 28, 1998, Heatter leased the worldwide rights to his solo-developed game shows to King World for a limited time.
 That option has now expired.
-CBS Media Ventures and Fremantle owns the rights to Hollywood Squares today, via CBS's acquisition of King World Productions in 2000.
+CBS Media Ventures currently owns the format rights to Hollywood Squares today, via CBS's acquisition of King World Productions in 2000.

-MGM Television acquired the rights from Orion Television to Heatter-Quigley shows with the exception of Hollywood Squares (which is currently owned by CBS Media Ventures and Fremantle) and Wacky Races (which currently owned by Warner Bros.
-Domestic Television Distribution (via Hanna-Barbera and Warner Bros.
-Animation)).
+MGM Television acquired the rights from Orion Television to Heatter-Quigley shows with the exception of Hollywood Squares (which is currently owned by CBS Media Ventures) and Wacky Races (which is currently owned by Warner Bros.
+Domestic Television Distribution (via Hanna-Barbera)).
 Orion had sold those rights to King World Productions after Orion closed its television division on November 25, 1991.
-Today, the rest of the Heatter-Quigley library are owned by MGM Television's subsidiary, Orion Television.
+Today, the rest of the Heatter-Quigley library are owned by Amazon MGM Studios (via Orion Television).

 In 2008, Heatter returned to game show production with the GSN game show Catch 21, based on Gambit.
 Heatter is co-executive producer with another veteran producer, Scott Sternberg.
 Heatter died of cancer on October 8, 2017.